We often think that the “right way” to have sex is that we need to WANT it beforehand.

 However, for many couples this can be really tricky to navigate.
 Experiencing responsive desire means you might initiate sex less (because your desire only comes after arousal).
 It is navigating differences in *this* issue that can cause conflict, pressure, guilt and other difficult emotions to handle.

 For couples struggling with this issue we’d recommend scheduling in time for intimacy (not sex).
-In addition, check out some of the Desired State workshops on offer around relationships, sex, pressure and conflict for more.
+In addition, check out our post on relationships and desire, how the sex you are (or were) having is closing down your desire, and some of the Desired State workshops on offer around relationships, sex, pressure and conflict for more.